 The trend in research today is to invest in a specific technology or pathology.
 But diabetes is a complex disease with multiple challenges in discovering prevention methods, treatment options and ultimately a cure.
 Pathway will instead focus on attracting the most creative and brilliant minds to diabetes research and then help them pursue their discoveries, in essence creating a human Pathway to transformative science.

-Nobel Laureates: The Value of Youth in Innovation
+Nobel Laureates: The value of new perspectives in discovery

 Our goal is to fund brilliant researchers with innovative ideas likely to make a transformational impact on diabetes, establishing a notable assembly of outstanding scientists that will bring unparalleled prestige to the program and attract an ever-increasing talent pool from which to identify future candidates.